izahn/GithubDemo/README.md

 # demo
 A github repository to be used as a demonstration.

 I've been using git a long time and I still love it!
+Especially since it now has codespaces that allow you run run code right in your web browser.

 I especially love pull requests and issue tracking, it really makes collaboration easier.